How I Set Up a SECURITY.md When Building With AI Agents

 Service role usage is restricted

 Service role keys may only be used in Next.js Route Handlers (src/app/api/**), Edge Functions, or trusted backend workers.
 Never in the browser.
-This is the single most common mistake AI agents make when working with Supabase – they reach for the service role client because it “just works” without RLS getting in the way.
+This is the single most common mistake AI agents make when working with Supabase.
+They reach for the service role client because it “just works” without RLS getting in the way.

 RLS is mandatory

 Any public or semi-public table must have RLS enabled.
 No permissive write policies like WITH CHECK (true) for INSERT, UPDATE, or DELETE.
-AI agents will sometimes generate these to “unblock” a feature – the security file makes it clear that's not acceptable.
+AI agents will sometimes generate these to “unblock” a feature.
+The security file makes it clear that's not acceptable.

 Server endpoints for public writes